-In this article, we will examine how to install a new virtual machine and how to configure its settings using the Hyper-V virtualization software on the Windows 10 64 Bit operating system.
+In this article, we will examine how to install a new virtual machine and configure its settings using the Hyper-V virtualization software on the Windows 10 64 Bit operating system.

-How to Install a New Virtual Machine on Windows 10 Using Hyper-V
+How to Install a New Virtual Machine on Windows 10 or Windows 11 Using Hyper-V

 Hyper-V is a free virtualization program developed by Microsoft that comes built into Windows 8, 8.1, and 10 operating systems.
-This virtual PC program has been developed not only for home users’ systems but also for the Windows Server family used by businesses.
+This virtual PC program has been designed for home users’ plans and the Windows Server family used by businesses.

 This software supports the hardware virtualization feature and allows to use of the hardware resources of the host device in virtual machines thanks to the Hypervisor system.

 Hyper-V is widely used in companies’ computing departments to save hardware costs and provide faster solutions.
-When installed on a Windows server, this virtualization tool eliminates the need for multiple physical servers and facilitates the management of services in LAN and WAN networks by enabling multitasking to be managed on a single virtual server.
+When installed on a Windows server, this virtualization tool eliminates the need for multiple physical servers.
+It facilitates the management of services in LAN and WAN networks by enabling multitasking to be managed on a single virtual server.

-If you have a computer that supports virtualization, you can use both Hyper-V and VMware, VirtualBox, or Fusion to create a virtual PC that shares the hardware resources of your host device and install an operating system supported by virtualization software on it.
+Suppose you have a computer that supports virtualization.
+In that case, you can use both Hyper-V and VMware, VirtualBox, or Fusion to create a virtual PC that shares the hardware resources of your host device and install an operating system supported by virtualization software on it.

-When preparing a new virtual machine using Hyper-V, you need to determine the hardware-software type of the operating system you will install.
-Because you cannot change Firmware type from UEFI to BIOS or from BIOS to UEFI after preparing the VM.
+When preparing a new virtual machine using Hyper-V, you must determine the hardware-software type of the operating system you will install because you cannot change the Firmware type from UEFI to BIOS or BIOS after preparing the VM.

 After running the HyperV Client software, click Action / New / Virtual Machine from the tool menu to open the VM wizard.
 You can also open this wizard from the quick access panel on the right side of the program.

 When the Virtual PC wizard opens, you will be greeted with the Before You Begin window.
-In this window, you can create a new VM with the default settings by clicking the Finish button, or you can create a VM manually by clicking the Next button.
+In this window, you can create a new VM with the default settings by clicking the Finish button or manually create a VM by clicking the Next button.

 If you don’t want to display this window when you open the VM wizard later, you can check the option Do not show this page again.

-In the Specify Name and Location window, type the name of the operating system you will install in the Name field, and you can also choose a different location if you do not want the VM to be backed up on the storage area of your host disk.
+In the Specify Name and Location window, type the name of the operating system you will install in the Name field.
+You can also choose a different location to avoid the VM being backed up on the storage area of your host disk.

-If you are using an SSD or NVMe-based disk on your host computer and you will only use a single virtual machine, you can choose to install it on your host disk.
-Backing up the VM to an external SSD storage device is beneficial for performance at this step, as the read and write speeds of the disk are quite slow on computers with older hardware.
+If you use an SSD or NVMe-based disk on your host computer and only use a single virtual machine, you can install it on your host disk.
+Backing up the VM to an external SSD storage device is beneficial for performance at this step, as the read and write speeds of the disk are pretty slow on computers with older hardware.

 After selecting the Store the virtual machine in a different location option, select a folder on your portable disk via the Browse button and click Next to continue.

-If you are going to install a newer 64 Bit based distribution of Windows, you must select Generation 2 in the Specify Generation window.
+If you install a newer 64 Bit based distribution of Windows, you must select Generation 2 in the Specify Generation window.
 Generation 2 is the preferred type in terms of both security and performance.

 In the Assign Memory window, you need to set a RAM size according to the RAM capacity of your host for the operating system to run on the guest machine.
 For example, for Windows 10 system, when you type 4096 MB (4 GB) instead of the default size in the Startup Memory field, the guest system will run with 4 GB RAM.